syncfusion-content/blazor-docs/blazor/common/data-binding/grpc-data-binding.md

 > The **OrdersService** class is inherited from **BlazorAPPgRPC.Shared.OrdersService.OrdersServiceBase**, which is generated automatically from the `.proto` file.

-## Configure gRPC and gRPC-Web in the Server
+## Configure gRPC and gRPC-Web in the server

 You need to register the **gRPC service** in your `Startup.cs` file.
 This enables you to use dependency injection to consume the service across the app.
 Add the following code to your `ConfigureServices` method in the **Server Startup.cs** file: